100 Notable alumni of

 Biography

-Jeffrey Preston Bezos is an American businessman, media proprietor and investor.
-He is the founder, executive chairman, and former president and CEO of Amazon, the world's largest e-commerce and cloud computing company.
-He is the third-wealthiest person in the world, with a net worth of about US$180 billion as of January 2024.
-He was the wealthiest from 2017 to 2021, according to both the Bloomberg Billionaires Index and Forbes.
+Jeffrey Preston Bezos is an American businessman best known as the founder, executive chairman, and former president and CEO of Amazon, the world's largest e-commerce and cloud computing company.
+He is the second wealthiest person in the world, with a net worth of US$251 billion as of December 17, 2024, according to Forbes and the Bloomberg Billionaires Index.
+He was the wealthiest person from 2017 to 2021, according to Forbes and the Bloomberg Billionaires Index.

 3. Alan Turing